sergiuvoicu/Hack-n-Slash-Game-UEFI/README.md

 # Hack'n'Slash UEFI
 ## Description
 A Hack'n'Slash UEFI bootloader game developed in C, using the GNU-EFI library and OVMF.
 The project is developed in Linux. <br>
-The goal of the player is to reach and defeat all the enemies on contact, while avoiding to get hit by their bullets.
+The goal of the player is to reach and defeat all the enemies on contact, whilst avoiding to get hit by their bullets.

 ## Examples
 Nuclear Throne: https://www.youtube.com/watch?v=n3IvM0f2Lvw <br>